casper-network/casper-sidecar/README.md

 ### Database

 The Sidecar can connect to different types of databases.
-The current options are `Sqlite` or `Postgresql`.
+The current options are `SQLite` or `PostgreSQL`.
 The following sections show how to configure the database connection for one of these DBs.
 Note that the Sidecar can only connect to one DB at a time.

 #### SQLite Database